-Cisco's PIX family security appliances and Cisco ASA Series firewalls combine comprehensive firewall, intrusion protection, and Virtual Private Network (VPN) functionality in an economical, single-cabinet format.
-Both of these product families have been replaced by Cisco's ASA 5500-X line of security appliances with Firepower.
-(Refer to configuration and troubleshooting help with ASA 5500-X firewalls with Firepower Services.)
-Nevertheless, both PIX and first-generation Cisco ASA 5500 model adaptive security appliances are widely deployed and continue to provide small and mid-size companies a viable security environment.
+Cisco PIX family firewalls and ASA Series adaptive security appliances integrate next-generation firewall, intrusion protection, and Virtual Private Network (VPN) features in an economical, single-cabinet format.
+Both product families have been superseded by the ASA 5500-X line of firewalls with Firepower Services.
+(See integration and troubleshooting expertise for ASA 5500-X firewalls with Firepower Services.)
+Nevertheless, PIX and first-generation ASA 5500 Series firewalls are widely used and continue to offer small and mid-size companies a reliable security environment.

-Cisco PIC and legacy ASA 5500 firewalls deliver powerful user and application policy enforcement, mutlivector assault defense, and secure access services.
-The enhanced knowledge sharing of integrated protection features in a single platform provides users implementing these aggregated solutions the benefits of advanced protection, lower TCO, and smaller management expense.
+Cisco PIC and legacy ASA 5500 firewalls deliver robust user and application policy enforcement, mutlivector assault protection, and secure access services.
+The increased knowledge sharing of consolidated protection services in a stand-alone platform provides users implementing these aggregated firewalls the benefits of enhanced security, lower cost of ownership, and minimal management costs.

-PIX firewalls and the ASA 5500 family combine with Cisco IOS Firewall, the FWSM for Cisco Catalyst 6500 switches, and Cisco 7600 routers as parts of Cisco's versatile, integrated firewall solutions.
-Based on a scalable, building-block platform, each device is equipped with a specific array of options to deliver more efficient protection to a variety of network situations.
-These solutions can be individually installed to secure specific areas of a network infrastructure, or can be grouped for a systematic, defense-in-depth approach following the architecture leading practices outlined in Cisco's SAFE Blueprint.
-Rounding out the modular firewall solutions, Cisco provides a comprehensive security management product portfolio, ranging from Cisco security appliance and IOS Software security features and embedded device controllers, to standalone management utilities, moving to make sure that customers can effectively use their Cisco protection infrastructure investments.
+PIX security appliances and the ASA 5500 product line combine with Cisco IOS Firewall, the FWSM for Cisco Catalyst 6500 Series switches, and 7600 Series routers as parts of Cisco's flexible, self-contained firewall product.
+Based on an expandable, modular platform, each device is designed with a specific feature set to deliver more efficient security to a variety of networking environments.
+These solutions can be independently deployed to protect certain areas of a network environment, or can be grouped for a layered, protection-in-depth approach based on the architecture leading practices outlined in Cisco's SAFE framework.
+Rounding out the integrated firewall solutions, Cisco has developed a complete security management product portfolio, spanning Cisco security appliance and IOS security features and built-in appliance managers, to standalone management utilities, moving to ensure that customers can effectively manage their Cisco security solution purchases.

 PIX Security Appliance Series

-Cisco PIX firewalls deliver reliable user and application policy enforcement, multi-source invasion protection, and secure connectivity features in cost-effective, out-of-the-box modules.
-These purpose-built devices offer a broad range of integrated security and networking capabilities including application-aware firewall services, Voice over IP and multimedia security, robust multi-location and remote-access IP Security (IPsec) Virtual Private Network (VPN) networking, high availability, smart networking features, and versatile administration solutions.
-The Cisco PIX Security Appliance Series family spans small plug-and-play appliances for small or at home offices to stackable high-bandwidth appliances with ROI for enterprise and service-provider customers, PIX Security Appliance Series deliver dependable security, performance, and reliability for environments of any size.
+PIX Security Appliance Series offer reliable user and application policy enforcement, multi-source attack protection, and safe connectivity features in economical, simple-to-configure solutions.
+These purpose-built devices provide a broad range of integrated protection and networking capabilities including application-aware firewall services, Voice over IP (VoIP) and multimedia security, reliable multi-location and remote-access IP Security (IPsec) VPN connectivity, fault tolerance, smart networking features, and versatile management options.
+The PIX firewall Appliance family ranges from small plug-and-go desktop units for small or at home offices to modular high-bandwidth products with ROI for enterprise and ISP customers, PIX Security Appliance Series deliver dependable protection, speed, and availability for networks of all sizes.

-Cisco PIX firewall appliances offer a variety of configuration, monitoring, and analysis features, providing businesses the flexibility to utilize the techniques that best meet their requirements.
-Management solutions include centralized, policy-based administration tools, integrated web-accessible management, and support for remote-tracking protocols like SNMP and syslog.
-The integrated Adaptive Security Device Manager interface offers a world-class web-based control solution that greatly streamlines the installation, in-place modification, and tracking of a single PIX security appliance without the need of any additional software other than a standard web browser and Java plug-in to be running on an administrator's PC.
+PIX security appliances offer a wealth of setup, tracking, and troubleshooting options, giving IT managers the versatility to use the methods that most closely match their needs.
+Management options include centralized, policy-based administration utilities, integrated web-accessible administration, and compatibility with remote-monitoring protocols like Simple Network Management Protocol (SNMP) and syslog.
+The integrated Adaptive Security Device Manager system offers a world-class web-accessible management solution that significantly simplifies the installation, ongoing modification, and tracking of a single Cisco PIX firewall appliance without requiring any additional software beyond a standard browser and Java applet to be running on a manager's computer.

-IT managers can furthermore remotely set up, track, and troubleshoot Cisco PIX security appliances using a command-line interface (CLI).
-Secure command-line interface communication is available through several methods including Secure Shell (SSHv2) Protocol, Telnet through IP Security, and out-of-band via a console port.
-PIX firewall appliances also include robust auto-update capabilities, a collection of protected remote-administration services that ensure security settings and software images are always current.
+IT managers can furthermore remotely configure, track, and analyze PIX firewalls using a command-line interface (CLI).
+Secure command-line interface (CLI) communication is possible through several techniques such as Secure Shell (SSHv2) Protocol, Telnet through IP Security, and out-of-band via a console port.
+Cisco PIX firewalls also include robust automatic-update capabilities, a set of secure remote-management services that make sure that security configurations and software images are kept up to date.

-Cisco ASA Firewalls leverage engineering behind Cisco's PIX 500 family firewall, Cisco's IPS 4200 Series sensor, and the VPN 3000 Series concentrator.
-These solutions converge on the Cisco Adaptive Security Appliances (ASA) Firewall product line to offer a firewall that stops a wide range of threats.
-Cisco Adaptive Security Appliances 5500 Series Firewalls deliver program security, local containment and control, and safe Virtual Private Network connectivity throughout the entire product portfolio.
-This broad scope of security allows the guarding of any network segment, including the most common attack vectors like remote sites, locally-attached internal users, and off-site access Virtual Private Networks.
+Cisco ASA 5500 Series Firewalls build on engineering developed for Cisco's PIX 500 firewall, Cisco's IPS 4200 Series Intrusion Prevention System, and the VPN 3000 family concentrator.
+These solutions converge on the Cisco Adaptive Security Appliances (ASA) Firewall family to deliver a platform that defends against a wide range of attacks.
+Cisco Adaptive Security Appliances (ASA) Firewalls deliver program security, network containment and control, and clean VPN connectivity throughout the entire product line.
+This breadth of security allows defense of any network segment, including the most typical threat vectors like remote sites, locally-connected internal users, and remote access Virtual Private Networks.

-While improving network protection, Cisco Adaptive Security Appliances (ASA) 5500 Series firewalls also lower installation and support expenses.
-By offering extensive VPN and protection services, the Cisco Adaptive Security Appliances (ASA) 5500 Series firewall can be used as the the only platform for many uses, allowing platform standardization.
-The Cisco Adaptive Security Appliances 5500 Series firewall can be used as a converged attack-protection appliance at a central location by taking advantage of its access control, application inspection, and worm, virus, and other malware remediation capabilities.
-The Cisco Adaptive Security Appliances firewall can also be deployed as a specialized remote access device utilizing its VPN capabilities.
-As another option, the Cisco ASA firewall performs equally well in the network interior for interdepartmental access control and to guard against malware inside users might unwittingly introduce into the environment.
-In small business and satellite office networks, the Cisco Adaptive Security Appliances (ASA) firewall serves as an all-in-one device providing comprehensive threat defense and VPN functionality while fitting within the budgets and performance models of these situations.
+While increasing network security, Cisco Adaptive Security Appliances (ASA) firewalls also decrease installation and support expenses.
+By offering broad VPN and protection services, the Cisco Adaptive Security Appliances firewall can be used as the the only platform for a multitude of uses, allowing platform standardization.
+The Cisco Adaptive Security Appliances firewall can be deployed as a converged threat-protection appliance at a central location by leveraging its connectivity control, application inspection, and worm, virus, and other malware mitigation technologies.
+The Cisco Adaptive Security Appliances (ASA) firewall can also be used as a specialized remote connectivity device utilizing its Virtual Private Network capabilities.
+Alternatively, the Cisco ASA firewall performs equally well inside the network for inter-office connectivity management and to guard against worms, viruses, and other malicious code internal workers might inadvertently introduce into the network.
+In small company and satellite office networks, the Cisco Adaptive Security Appliances (ASA) firewall acts as an all-in-one platform providing comprehensive intrusion defense and VPN services while fitting within the cost structure and operational models of these deployments.

-This adaptive single-device, multiple-solution approach minimizes the number of appliances that need to be installed and maintained while providing a common functional and management environment across all those installations.
-This approach simplifies the training of configuration, tracking, troubleshooting, and protection staff.
-To further minimize maintenance costs, Cisco Adaptive Security Appliances firewalls are also exceptionally network aware, allowing these devices to insert seamlessly into the environment without disrupting authorized traffic and processes.
+This adaptive single-device, many-solution approach reduces the number of appliances that need to be installed and maintained while providing a common operating and management system throughout all those deployments.
+This approach simplifies the training of setup, tracking, support, and protection staff.
+To further reduce maintenance costs, Cisco ASA 5500 Series firewalls are also exceptionally network conscious, allowing them to integrate seamlessly into the network without disrupting legitimate traffic and applications.

-How Progent's Cisco Certified Experts Can Assist Your Business with Cisco Firewalls
+How Progent Can Help Your Business with Cisco PIX and ASA Firewalls

-Cisco ASA 5500 Series firewalls and PIX firewalls provide a wealth of configuration, tracking, and analysis features which offer you the ability to configure these firewalls to match your business requirements.
-Progent's CCIE authorized network experts can assist you to maintain your existing infrastructure that includes Cisco ASA and/or PIX security appliances and that offers protection, resilience, performance, and manageability.
-Progent can also assist your organization to migrate to Cisco ASA 5500-X firewalls with Firepower Services.
+Cisco ASA Series adaptive security appliances and PIX firewalls provide a wealth of setup, monitoring, and analysis options which offer you the ability to configure these security appliances to match your business requirements.
+Progent's CCIE authorized network professionals can assist you to maintain your existing network infrastructure that incorporates Cisco ASA or PIX firewall technology and that provides protection, fault tolerance, throughput, and recoverability.
+Progent's firewall experts can also assist you to upgrade to ASA 5500-X firewalls with Firepower Services.

-Progent's CISA and CISSP-ISSP-certified information security experts can help your business to create a security policy that makes sense for your environment and can set up your PIX or ASA firewall to enforce your security policies.
-Progent's security evaluation engineers can evaluate the strength of your existing firewall solution and validate the overall security of your whole IT network.
-Progentís Help Desk Call Center can deliver urgent remote troubleshooting for Cisco technology and can give you quick access to a Cisco CCIE network engineer.
+Progent's CISA and CISM-certified information security consultants can assist you to create a security policy that makes sense for your business and can set up your PIX or ASA firewall to support your security strategy.
+Progent's risk assessment professionals can evaluate the strength of your existing firewall deployment and help determine the overall security of your whole IT environment.
+Progentís Technical Response Center can deliver urgent remote troubleshooting for Cisco technology and offer quick access to a Cisco expert.

-To get in touch with Progent about technical expertise for Cisco networking, phone 1-800-993-9400 or see Contact Progent.
+To contact Progent about professional help for Cisco products, phone 1-800-993-9400 or go to Contact Progent.